openkraken/website/docs/guide/basic/multimedia.en-US.md

   </div>
 </div>

-## Video
+## video

-Video is not natively supported by Kraken.
+Video does not belong to Kraken's native support capabilities.
 You need to install this [kraken_video_player plugin](https://pub.dev/packages/kraken_video_player) to support it.
 For detailed installation methods, please refer to [Development Document](/en-US/plugins/official/kraken_video_player) .

 **Example:**